SethDanford/lucid-dream-diary-support/SUPPORT.md

   - Restart the app and try again.

 Data and privacy
-See the privacy policy here: [Privacy Policy](https://sethdanford.github.io/lucid-dream-diary-support/PRIVACY_POLICY.md)
+See the privacy policy here: https://sethdanford.github.io/lucid-dream-diary-support/PRIVACY_POLICY.md

 Send a support request
 Optionally include the following so I can help quickly: